react-component/m-notification/README.md

 ## License

-rc-notification is released under the MIT license.
+rmc-notification is released under the MIT license.